VictorErikson/notesApp/README.md

 ### 2️⃣ Create & start the backend

-Run the following command to start a local backend that stores notes in `db.json`:
+Go to notesApp\public\api\data and Run the following command to start a local backend that stores notes in `db.json`:

 ```sh
 json-server --watch db.json --port 5000